Animating the camera with a curve

 If a point is selected in the table, the new point is added just after it.

-You can see that the curve is visible in the main view.
-The points can be moved using the manipulators (see Using the selection toolbar) or can be updated with the Set From Observer button in the upper toolbar which moves the selected point to the position of the viewport.
+You can see that the path and points are visible in the main view.
+The points can be moved using the manipulators (see Using the selection toolbar) or can be updated with the Set From Observer button in the upper toolbar which moves the selected point at the position and orientation of the viewport.

 Viewing and modifying the curve in the viewport

-The curve is a Bezier curve.
-Each point have two surrounding control points that define the aspect of the curve.
-They can be moved with the translation manipulator.
-The selected curve point can be rotated using the rotation manipulator or by moving the "lookat" position.
+The curve is a Bezier path.
+Each point have two surrounding control points defining the aspect of the curve.
+They can be picked and moved with the translation manipulator.
+The selected curve point can be rotated using the rotation manipulator or by moving the "lookat" position resulting in a different camera orientation.

 Note: